Our role

 Transcript

-Sarah: Exploring and scratching, resting, stalking and perching and ironing these are all things that cats need to be able to do and that they find rewarding.
+Sarah: Exploring and scratching, resting, stalking and perching and hiding; these are all things that cats need to be able to do and that they find rewarding.

 Brian: Hello and welcome to RSPCA Australia's Great and Small Talk where we discuss the pressing welfare issues animals face in Australia.
 I'm Brian Daly, and today we're talking about cats how to keep them happy, healthy and safe at home.
 And to give us the rundown on just what our furry feline friends need to live their best life.
 We're joined by RSPCA Australia's Senior Scientific Officer Sarah Zito.
 Welcome to the podcast, Sarah.